01-ai/Yi-1.5/README.md

 ### vLLM

-Prerequisites: Download the lastest version of [vLLM](https://docs.vllm.ai/en/latest/getting_started/installation.html).
+Prerequisites: Download the latest version of [vLLM](https://docs.vllm.ai/en/latest/getting_started/installation.html).

 1. Start the server with a chat model.